nvs-vocabs/Guides-and-Resources/FAQs.md

 ## What is a concept?

 A concept is an idea or notion; a unit of thought that can be clearly described.
-A concept is formally identified by a Unique resource Identifier (URI), and can be connected to other concepts through relationships, known as mappings (more info below).
+A concept is formally identified by a Unique Resource Identifier (URI), and can be connected to other concepts through relationships, known as mappings (more info below).

 Example:  http://vocab.nerc.ac.uk/collection/L22/current/TOOL2179/ describes a specific dissolved oxygen sensor.

 Example: http://vocab.nerc.ac.uk/collection/P01/current/DOXYZZ01/ describes the parameter measured by the dissolved oxygen sensor.

 ## What is a collection or controlled vocabulary?